Gary Ellerson

-Gary Tobius Ellerson (born July 17, 1963, in Albany, Georgia) is a former American football player with the University of Wisconsin–Madison, the Green Bay Packers and the Detroit Lions.
+Gary Tobius Ellerson (born July 17, 1963) is an American former professional football player with the University of Wisconsin–Madison, Green Bay Packers and Detroit Lions.
 He currently works as a Milwaukee, Wisconsin sports media personality.

-High school career
+Early life

 Ellerson attended Monroe High School from 1977 to 1981.
 He played football, was on the track team, and was in band.
 He received an Honorable Mention on the All Region Team in 1979-80 with 30 catches for 520 yards and 4 touchdowns.
 In 1980–81, he played on the Georgia All State First-team, All-Region First-team, and Georgia High School All-Star Game, and led AAAA in receiving yards at 42 catches for 820 yards and 9 touchdowns in 10 games.

 In 2003, Ellerson was inducted into the Albany Georgia Sports Hall of Fame.

-On August 12, 2022, Ellerson, along with Derrick Moore, Emarlos Leroy, Deion Branch, Anthony Maddox, and Ricardo Lockette, were each honored by the Monroe High School Football program for their NFL careers and their highs school jerseys were retired.

 College career

 Ellerson was recruited by Alabama, Auburn, Florida State, Georgia, Miami, Tennessee, and Wisconsin.
 He chose the University of Wisconsin-Madison and enrolled in fall 1981.
 He played football there until 1984.
 From 1982 to 1983, his team led the Big Ten in kick-off return yardage and in 1982, he returned 19 kick-offs for 454 yards, averaging almost 24 yards per return.
 In 1983, he rushed for 820 yards on 161 carries and scored 12 rushing touchdowns.
 During his time in Madison, Ellerson and the Badgers played in two bowl games: a 7-point loss to Tennessee in the 1981 Garden State Bowl and an 11-point win in the 1982, Independence Bowl over Kansas State.